John-Rood/VectorVault/README.md

 response = vault.get_chat(text, chat_history, get_context=True, custom_prompt=my_prompt)
 ```

-When using a custom prompt, ensure that it includes the placeholders `history`, `context`, and `question`, which will be used during internal formatting of the prompt. *(See default prompts in vectorvault/ai.py)*
+Use a custom prompt only when get_context=True.
+If you provide a custom_prompt ensure it includes the placeholders `context`, and `question`.
+The personality message is your go-to method for customizing prompts and responses.
+It can be used to make any desired change in the response.
+Internally it is included as a part of the prompt on every message.
+Changing the personality_message is easy, and should be used in any situation you want a customized prompt.

 ## Normal Usage: